junjie/JJPluralForm/README.md

 ## Usage

+### Import

-Import the `JJPluralForm` header file to your app delegate and any other source code that requires localizing of plural forms.
+Import the `JJPluralForm` header file to any implementation file that requires localizing of plural forms.

     #import "JJPluralForm.h"

+### Choose a Plural Rule

 Pick a suitable rule from `JJPluralForm.h`, and add it to the top of each Localizable.strings file.